 \section{Introduction}

-Weak gravitational lensing provides a robust method for probing the mass distribution of the universe (see \citet{bartelmann_2001} for a comprehensive review and \citet{bartelmann_2017} for a more contemporary treatise).
+Weak gravitational lensing provides a robust method for probing the mass distribution of the Universe (see \citet{bartelmann_2001} for a comprehensive review and \citet{bartelmann_2017} for a more contemporary treatise).
 As the light from an extended background source travels through the potential well of a foreground lens, it is distorted such that the image observed carries information about the underlying mass distribution of the lens.
 This distortion manifests in two primary effects: convergence and shear.
 Convergence, typically denoted $\kappa$, produces an isotropic scaling of the image, maintaining the shape while scaling the size.
 Shear, denoted $\gamma$, distorts the shape of the image, elongating along one axis and compressing in an orthogonal direction.
-Determining the intrinsic size of a source is typically difficult, thus the primary information available is in the ellipticity and orientation of the image.
+This shear can be described by two components: $\gp$ elongates and compresses along the coordinate axes, while the cross-component $\gx$ operates along the line $y=x$.
+Determining the intrinsic size of a source is typically difficult; thus, the primary information available is in the ellipticity and orientation of the image.

-In the weak lensing regime, these effects are small, typically with ellipticity distortions less than 1\% \citep{mckay2001galaxy}.
+In the weak lensing regime, these effects are small, typically with ellipticity distortions ${<}1\%$ \citep{mckay2001galaxy}.
 Meanwhile, the intrinsically wide distribution of unlensed galaxy orientation and ellipticity, or shape noise, overwhelms the signal of a single source.
 In traditional weak lensing, shape noise is overcome by using a statistical ensemble of sources to search for this systematic distortion.
 While the uncertainty in the shape of any single source is large, it is presumed that there is no preferential orientation of an unlensed source ensemble.
-Averaging over a large number of sources, of order $\sim 10^4$ in cluster-galaxy lensing \citep{umetsu2020cluster,umetsu2014clash} and up to $\sim 10^7$ in cosmic shear studies \citep{troxel2018dark}, is required to achieve a desirable signal-to-noise ratio.
+Averaging over a large number of sources, of the order of $\sim 10^4$ in cluster-galaxy lensing \citep{umetsu2020cluster,umetsu2014clash} and up to $\sim 10^7$ in cosmic-shear studies \citep{troxel2018dark}, is required to achieve a desirable signal-to-noise ratio.